cs411-alawini/fa24-cs411-team012-411impact/doc/UML_descriptions.md

 Cardinality: The assumption here is that each travel movement is unique to one specific Ride and captures the details of that ride alone.
 ## BCNF Explanation

+Initially, Vehicle Type was part of the Vehicle entity, but we separated it to fit BCNF.
+This separation was necessary because including Vehicle Type within Vehicle would lead to transitive dependencies, where non-key attributes like Size or BrandName depend on the Vehicle Type, not directly on the Vehicle’s primary key (VIN).
+By splitting Vehicle Type into a separate entity, we eliminated these dependencies, thus ensuring the model adheres to BCNF.
+This separation reduces redundancy and prevents update, insert, and delete anomalies.

+After separation, all entities in the model conform to BCNF.
+Each entity’s attributes are fully dependent on its primary key (e.g., User's UID, Driver's EmpID), and there are no partial or transitive dependencies.
+Relationships between entities are also properly structured, with no violations of BCNF.
+For instance, the Ride entity links User and Driver without introducing redundancy, and one-to-one or one-to-many relationships (e.g., Vehicle ↔ Vehicle Type) ensure the system is normalized and free from anomalies.

 ## Relational Schema Code
 #### User(UID: INT [PK], Name: VARCHAR(255), Phone: VARCHAR(20), Email: VARCHAR(255), Address: VARCHAR(255))
 #### Driver(empID: INT [PK], VIN: INT [FK to Vehicle.VIN], Pricing: Decimal(10,2), Ratings: Decimal(3,2), Phone: VARCHAR(20), Email: VARCHAR(255), Address: VARCHAR(255), Experience: INT)